Treating Tarsal Tunnel Syndrome Glastonbury

 What are the Symptoms of Tarsal Tunnel Syndrome?

 Symptoms are typically felt on the inside of the ankle and/or on the bottom of the foot.
 Sometimes, symptoms may be isolated to just one spot.
 They also may radiate to the heel, arch, and/or toes.
-Rarely, you may even feel symptoms in the calf.
+In rare cases, you may even feel symptoms in the calf.

 How is Tarsal Tunnel Syndrome Diagnosed?